-A personality disorder impacts the way the claimant perceives himself, events and others (cognition), his range, intensity, appropriateness, and lability of mood (affectivity) and it influences interpersonal functioning and impulse control.
+A personality disorder impacts the way the patient perceives himself, events and others (cognition), his/her range, intensity, appropriateness, and lability of mood (affectivity) and it influences interpersonal functioning and impulse control (behavior).

-Since ~50% of claimants may suffer from a personality disorder, knowing which disorder has influence over their behavior enables us to understand, predict and ideally control any inappropriate behaviors that arise.
+Knowing if a personality disorder, abnormal functioning, has influence on patient behavior enables us to understand, predict and ideally control any inappropriate behaviors that arise, including non-compliance.

-Thus, if we know a patient is a (socially) avoidant personality, a paranoid personality, a dependent personality, a negativistic personality or an anti-social personality_or even an amalgam of several personality disorders_we are able to predict how the claimant will respond to the stressors and demands of his/her injury.
+Thus, if we know a patient is a (socially) avoidant personality, a paranoid personality, a dependent personality, a negativistic personality or an anti-social personality, or even an amalgam of several personality disorders, we are able to predict how the patient will respond to the stressors and demands of his/her illness or injury.

-The earlier we assess personality functioning, the sooner we have reasonable understanding and control over the injury management process.
+The earlier we assess personality functioning, and abnormal variants, the sooner we have reasonable understanding and control over the health management process.